PaoloGiordani/SMARTboost/README.md

 Currently support only L2 loss, but extensions are planned.

-Inputs features must be vectors or matrices (while the Julia version also accepts DataFrame)
+Inputs features must be vectors or matrices (while the Julia version also accepts DataFrame).

+Troubleshooting: if any output is NaN, switch to T="Float64", i.e. param = SMARTparam( ..., T="Float64") in the Example below.
+The default Float32 cuts computing time in half and is quite robust in Julia, but for reasons I don't understand it can give NaN when output is translated to R. (Suggestions welcome!).

 ## Installation